tindy-chu/react-comprehensive-setup/README.md

 - [Chokidar CLI](https://www.npmjs.com/package/chokidar-cli) watches for file changes and performs actions automatically.
 - We use these tools to automatically lint files once the files have been update.

-## Dockerize and environment variable
+## Dockerize and Environment Variable

 - The env.js is imported in the ./index.html, we can get the value by: